N3Cr0N/HMVC/readme.md

 Module Controllers can be used as normal Controllers or HMVC Controllers and they can be used as widgets to help you build view partials.

+# Help to develop a new version

+The original source from Bitbucket is not updated since 2016-03-13 that is very bad. with php 7.x new features are made in php....

 ## Features:

 All controllers can contain an $autoload class variable, which holds an array of items to load prior to running the constructor.
 This can be used together with module/config/autoload.php, however using the $autoload variable only works for that specific controller.